Eh1z/Eh1z/README.md

 ## What I Offer:
 <div align="left">

-    - **Custom Web Development**: From sleek landing pages to robust web applications, I build tailored solutions that meet your unique needs and exceed your        expectations.
+- **Custom Web Development**: From sleek landing pages to robust web applications, I build tailored solutions that meet your unique needs and exceed expectations.

 - **Mobile App Development**: Harness the power of mobile technology with intuitive and engaging mobile apps for iOS and Android platforms.

 - **E-commerce Solutions**: Elevate your online business with seamless e-commerce platforms that streamline operations and maximize revenue.